TymonM/PizzaBoy/README.md

 ## Journal
 While not a formal changelog, my progress is documented in [JOURNAL.md](JOURNAL.md).
 These are like extended commit messages.

+## Testing
+This project is thoroughly tested with a lot of unit tests.

+All tests can be found in the [tests](tests) directory.
+Each file is named `test_[FEATURE].cpp` contains one to a few tests, for that particular feature.
+I use [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html) to run these for convenience, but no testing framework is used for writing them, just the custom macros I wrote in [tests/macros.cpp](tests/macros.cpp).
+While many frameworks do exist, I realised I didn't need a lot of the features they provide, and I wanted to keep things simple, so I made my own.

 ## Installation and Usage
 ### MacOS / Linux